samjhill/skin-wallet/README.md

 Skin Wallet
 ====

 Store your [wallet seed phrase](https://unchained.com/blog/what-is-a-bitcoin-seed-phrase/) in plain sight, with low risk of decoding.
+Creates an SVG of the encrypted phrase and a QR code for coin deposit.

 Example output: